susmitha-ann/CoralReefFishSpeciesAssessment/README.md

 ## Environment Setup
 To replicate this project and execute the notebooks, ensure you have the proper environment set up.
 The project was built using Python and Jupyter Notebooks.
-You can restore the required packages using the requirement_conda.txt file for Conda packages.For additional packages not available via Conda, use the requirement_pip.txt file.
+You can restore the required packages using the [requirement_conda.txt](./CoralReefFishSpeciesAssessment/requirement_conda.txt) file for Conda packages.
+For additional packages not available via Conda, use the [requirement_pip.txt](./CoralReefFishSpeciesAssessment/requirement_pip.txt)file.

 ## Citation
 If you use the data or any part of this project, please refer to the original dataset hosted on Dryad: